-- Coles bought the site approximately 10 years ago. - Coles developed a master plan with other landowners in 2021 and submitted an indicative concept for the area in a pre DA meeting with Council officers in December 2022. - Following Council's recission of the Military Road Corridor Planning Study and because the time constraint of the Woolworth's lease of the site up at the end of 2024 Coles reviewed their options to rebadge the existing store and develop including the Council carpark - Coles decided to move ahead of any future planning study of the area and submit a DA using the current planning requirements (North Sydney LEP) - Project timeframe to lodge a Development Application (DA) under the current planning controls - Will include the vehicular access, pedestrian access and active frontages - There is an issue with the site contours with a drop of 7 metres from Military Road to Grosvenor Street/Coopers Lane corner which makes creating a level Plaza a challenge.
+- Coles bought the site approximately 10 years ago. - Coles developed a master plan with other landowners in 2020/2021 and presented the Joint Masterplan to Council in December 2021. - Following Council's recission of the Military Road Corridor Planning Study and because of the imminent expiry of the Woolworth's lease at the end of 2024 Coles reviewed their options to rebadge the existing store or develop including the Council carpark - Coles made a presentation to the Councillors in June 2022 outlining that it wanted to submit a development application that included the Council car park rather than wait for the revision to the Future Directions Report due to the impending Woolworths expiry. - Coles then developed its own plan in 2022 and an indicative concept plan for the area including the Council car park and presented the concept in a pre DA meeting with Council officers in December 2022. - Following the pre DA meeting Coles decided to move ahead of any future planning study of the area and submit a development Application largely in accordance with the current planning controls. - Coles outlined in brief the current planning requirements (North Sydney LEP) including vehicular access.
+Pedestrian access, height, setbacks and active frontage requirements.

+Coles outlined the challenge with the site contours with a drop of 7 metres from Military Road to Grosvenor Street/Coopers Lane corner which makes creating a level Plaza a challenge.